 A permanent pacemaker is a small sealed electronic device, which contains a battery and electronic circuitry.
 The pacemaker is connected to the heart with one or two wires called leads.
 The pacemaker provides a sort of ‘safety net’; if the heartbeat is normal, the pacemaker is in monitoring mode and does not stimulate the heart.
-If heart rate drops below a programmed level, which could cause problems, such as tiredness, dizziness or blackouts, the pacemaker will give out small electrical impulses to which the heart responds by pumping.
-Most pacemakers can also detect increase in physical activity and speed up heart rate accordingly.
-Pacemakers are used to treat slow heart rhythms (bradycardia) and depending on the underlying problem can be single chamber (with one lead going to the right ventricle, one of the bottom heart chambers) or dual chamber devices (with two leads to the right atrium and ventricle, i.e. top and bottom heart chamber).
+If heart rate drops below a certain level, which could cause problems, such as tiredness, dizziness or blackouts, the pacemaker will give out small electrical impulses to which the heart responds by pumping.
+All pacemakers can also detect increase in physical activity and speed up heart rate accordingly.
+Depending on the underlying problem, the pacemaker can be a single chamber device (VVIR) with one lead going to the right ventricle, one of the bottom heart chambers or a dual chamber device (DDDR) with two leads to the right atrium and ventricle, i.e. top and bottom heart chamber.

 Sometimes the electrical system in the heart does not work well and there is a problem in transmission of the electric signal which can cause the heart to beat too slowly.
 There is no medication that can make the heart beat faster and if the problem is serious, it needs to be rectified with pacemaker implantation.